maxpat78/CryptoPad/README.md

 A simple Notepad coded in Python and Tkinter (x86) and tested under Windows 10.
 It runs with both Python 2.7 and 3.4.

-It is able to read and write ETXT text documents, which are simple ZIP archives encrypted with AES, for maximum security and portability.
+It is able to read and write ETXT text documents, which are simple ZIP archives encrypted with AES for maximum security and portability.

-It encrypts always with AES-256, but can decrypt also with 128 or 192 bit keys.
+It encrypts always with AES-256 but can decrypt with 128 or 192 bit keys also.

-File contents are also deflated before encryption.
+File contents are deflated before encryption, too.

 The well known AE-1 specification from WinZip[1] is implemented, so one of the following cryptographic toolkits/libraries is required to run the app: